 - CRJ 250 Introduction to Criminal Justice 3 credit hours.
 A survey of the entire American criminal justice process and systems including criminal laws, police subsystem, judicial subsystem, and correctional subsystem.
 Issues in America's criminal justice system will be integrated into the coverage.
 Prerequisites: None. - CRJ 251 Rules of Evidence in Criminal Cases 3 credit hours.
 Consideration of the foundation and rationale of rules of evidence in criminal cases as well as rules of evidence pertaining to the various types of evidence, such as testimony of witnesses, judicial notice, hearsay, confession, physical evidence, etc. Prerequisites: None. - CRJ 252 Criminal Law and Procedure 3 credit hours.
 Consideration of selected problems in criminal law of special significance to police officers and administrators.
+Prerequisites: None.

-Prerequisites: None. - CRJ 253 (SOC 253) Deviant Behavior 3 credit hours.
+- CRJ 253 (SOC 253) Deviant Behavior 3 credit hours.
 A study of processes by which some members of society become deviant.
 Readings will deal with particular forms of deviance such as mental illness, suicides, prostitution, use of drugs, riots, vice, and white collar crime in an effort to arrive at a general theory of the causes of deviance.
 Prerequisites: None. - CRJ 254 Introduction to Corrections 3 credit hours.
 An examination of the origin and current status of various aspects of the correctional system including jails, prisons, community-based correctional programs and the philosophies of punishment and justice.
 Problems and issues associated with the correctional system will be discussed.
 Prerequisites: None. - CRJ 323 (SOC 323) Juvenile Delinquency 3 credit hours.
 An examination of the nature and causes of juvenile delinquency.
 The course also reviews the juvenile justice system and programs for treatment, control and prevention of juvenile delinquency.
 Prerequisites: None. - CRJ 351 (SOC 351) Criminology 3 credit hours.
 An introduction to the field of criminology.
 Specifically, the course covers the nature of crime, the causes of criminal behavior and the reactions to crime.
 Theories of crime causation are also discussed.
 Prerequisites: None. - CRJ 355 Criminal Justice Administration 3 credit hours.
 An analysis of administration and management in a variety of criminal justice settings and of their related problems and issues.
 Major topics include the unique nature of criminal justice organizations, work motivation, job design, communications, leadership or management styles, management by objectives, managing employee performance, organizational behavioral modification, decision making, and organizational change and development.
 Prerequisites: None. - CRJ 356 Police Administration 3 credit hours.
 Organization and function of law enforcement agencies are covered.
 Police problems and practices are evaluated.
-Prerequisites: None.

-- CRJ 357 Probation and Parole 3 credit hours.
+Prerequisites: None. - CRJ 357 Probation and Parole 3 credit hours.
 An introduction to the history, administration, and various components/processes of probation and parole, such as pre-sentence investigation, classification, supervision of probationers, conditions of probation, and revocation hearings.
 Issues in probation and parole are also discussed.
-Prerequisites: None. - CRJ 458 Internship 3 credit hours.
-Opportunities for students to have field experience by working in various criminal justice agencies.
-Additionally, the student must have completed a total of at least 9 hours of Criminal Justice courses with a "C" or better in each of the required Criminal Justice courses and may not be on academic probation before registering for Internship.
+Prerequisites: None. - CRJ 390 Experiential Learning Opportunity (ELO) in Criminal Justice 3 credit hours.
+An experiential learning opportunity in the form of a co-op, internship, or field experience that combines classroom concepts with practical work experience related to the student's major field of study.
+A student must be at least a sophomore, registered with Career Development Services (CDS) and possess/maintain a minimum 2.0 GPA in cumulative and major to register for this course.
+The student's faculty advisor, department chair, and dean must sign-off on an ELO prior to and after completion in order to receive ELO course credit.
 Prerequisites: CRJ 250.